 What fans longing to enter the world of 'Game of Thrones' – to stake their claim to Winterfell, walk the shores of the Dornish coast, or explore the Dothraki Grasslands – might not realize is that it’s possible to visit the Seven Kingdoms with only one stamp on your passport, as a great deal of the HBO series is filmed in Northern Ireland.

 What’s more, the landscape and geography of the island of Ireland also served as an inspiration for Martin when he was mapping out his world.
 He has revealed that Westeros is in fact based on an upside-down map of Britain and Ireland, with major Irish cities sharing their locations with famous Westeros landmarks: King’s Landing as Galway, Donegal Bay as the Sea of Dorne, Belfast as Old Town and Dublin as Casterly Rock.

-In honor of the start of 'GOT' Season 7, here are seven wondrous Westeros locations you have to visit in Northern Ireland.
+In honor of the end of 'GOT' Season 7, here are seven wondrous Westeros locations you have to visit in Northern Ireland.

 The King’s Road (The Dark Hedges, Ballymoney, Co.
 Antrim)

 One of the most iconic settings of 'Game of Thrones,' The King’s Road is the longest road in the Seven Kingdoms, running from the Wall at Castle Black all the way to King’s Landing.
 The real-life setting of the road is the mysterious Dark Hedges of Gracehill House in Ballymoney, Co.
 Antrim.